 Plum is great for poultry and pork.
 This wood is similar to hickory but is sweeter and milder in flavor.

 Walnut has a heavy, smoky flavor and should be mixed with milder flavored woods.

-Other good woods include: avocado, bay, beech, butternut, carrotwood, chestnut, fig, guava, gum, hackberry, kiawe, madrone, manzita, olive, range, persimmon, pimento, and willow
+Other good woods include avocado, bay, beech, butternut, carrotwood, chestnut, fig, guava, gum, hackberry, kiawe, madrone, manzanita, olive, persimmon, pimento, and willow.

 You can also find other wood products around made from wine and whiskey barrels that impart a very unique flavor.

-Woods to AVOID would include: cedar, cypress, elm, eucalyptus, pine, fir, redwood, spruce, and sycamore.
+Woods to AVOID include cedar, cypress, elm, eucalyptus, pine, fir, redwood, spruce, and sycamore.